-Equivalent courses at different institutions are identified by the same prefixes and same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exception to the General Rule for Equivalency.
+Equivalent courses at different institutions are identified by the same prefixes and same last three digits of the course number and are guaranteed to be transferable between participating institutions that offer the course, with a few exceptions, as listed below in Exceptions to the General Rule for Equivalency.

-For example, a freshman composition skills course is offered by 59 different postsecondary institutions.
+For example, a freshman composition skills course is offered by 84 different public and nonpublic postsecondary institutions.
 Each institution uses "ENC\101" to identify its freshman composition skills course.
 The level code is the first digit and represents the year in which students normally take the course at a specific institution.
-In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills," and the unit digit "1" represents "Freshman Composition Skills I."
+In the SCNS taxonomy, "ENC" means "English Composition," the century digit "1" represents "Freshman Composition," the decade digit "0" represents "Freshman Composition Skills," and the unit digit "1" represents "Freshman Composition Skills I." In the sciences and certain other areas, a "C" or "L" after the course number is known as a lab indicator.
+The "C"